Ojaswa-Yadav/wiki-qa-rag-system-streamlit/README.md

 4. **Active Learning**: The system identifies challenging questions and stores them for potential model improvement.

 5. **Fine-tuning**: Users can fine-tune the model on a subset of the Wiki QA dataset to improve its performance.

+6. **Guardrails**: Removes offensive or unsuitable language from user queries and system responses, prevents harmful instructions or unauthorized commands from affecting the system, flags topics such as politics, violence, and hate speech to ensure safe interactions, and replaces inappropriate or offensive content with censored messages.

 Structure